 Let’s work together!

-I’m a designer and educator who writes and travels.
+I’m a designer who writes and travels.
+I’m also a creative coach and consultant.
 I don’t do things by the book.
 Guided by curiosity, I’m passionate about working with others to help make their ideas happen.

 Email me! ✉️ email@example.com